-(November 16, 2020 / JNS) Jews were the most targeted demographic for hate crimes among religious groups in 2019, according to an FBI report released on Monday.
+(November 16, 2020 / JNS) Jews and the Jewish community were the most targeted demographic for hate crimes among religious groups in 2019, according to an FBI report released on Monday.

 Out of the 1,650 religious-motivated hate crimes reported to the FBI, 60.3 percent, or almost 995, were anti-Jewish—a 2.5 percentage point increase from 2018.